Pegram History, Family Crest & Coats of Arms

 Early Notables of the Pegram family (pre 1700)

 More information is included under the topic Early Pegram Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Pegram family moved to Ireland, but this topic is not covered in this excerpt.
-Another 35 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Pegram Settlers in United States in the 17th Century

 - Edward Pegram, who landed in America in 1699

 Pegram Settlers in United States in the 19th Century

 - Michael Pegram, who arrived in Mississippi in 1840

 Contemporary Notables of the name Pegram (post 1700) +

 - George Braxton Pegram (1876-1958), American physicist who played a key role in the technical administration of the Manhattan Project